KarlWasson/Dark-Portfolio-Template-11ty-Personal-Site/posts/whitesands.md

 ### Resort Marketing Support

-In addition to hotel copywriting services, I also delivered content writing support for the hotel and resort’s social media channels, press releases, newsletters and brochures.
+In addition to hotel copywriting services, I also delivered content writing support for the hotel and resort’s restaurant menu, social media channel, and newsletters.